MicrosoftDocs/fabric-docs/docs/real-time-hub/add-source-azure-iot-hub.md

 1. Now, on the **Connect** page of wizard, for **Consumer group**, enter the name of the consumer group.
 By default, `$Default` is selected, which is the default consumer group for the IoT hub.
 1. For **Data format**, select a data format of the incoming real-time events that you want to get from your Azure IoT hub.
 You can select from JSON, Avro, and CSV data formats, and then select Connect.
 1. In the **Stream details** section to the right, select the Fabric **workspace** where you want to save the eventstream that the Wizard is going to create.
 1. For **eventstream name**, enter a name for the eventstream.
-The wizard creates an eventstream with the selected event hub as a source.
+The wizard creates an eventstream with the selected Azure IoT hub as a source.
 1. The **Stream name** is automatically generated for you by appending **-stream** to the name of the eventstream.
 You see this stream on the **Data streams** tab of Real-Time hub when the wizard finishes.
 1. Select **Next** at the bottom of the page.